clowixdev/isolate/README.md

-# isolate
+# Coursework for University

+### Isolate

-program written in C that launches process in isolated namespaces
+It is necessary to develop a program that implements the functionality of small containerization utility that allows to run processes in isolated namespaces